 Traveling to Manhattan this summer?
 Extend your trip!
 There are plenty of easy stopovers to experience New York State in all its glory a mere hour or two away.

 Stop by Baron’s Cove for a family-friendly, pet-friendly stay in one of Long Island’s most coveted beach towns.
-Jay McInerney, novelist and wine connoisseur, is the wine director at this resort’s fine dining restaurant and offers varietals from his own personal collection.
-Head there during the summer for various unique culinary events, including seafood happy hour, barbeques, and pork roasts, as well as live events like music nightly.
+Jay McInerney, novelist and wine connoisseur, is the wine director at this resort’s fine-dining restaurant and offers varietals from his own personal collection.
+Head there during the summer for various unique culinary events, including seafood happy hour, barbeques, and pork roasts, as well as live events like nightly music.

-Stroll along Mashomack Preserve on Shelter Island, considered one of the richest habitats in the Northeast and is often referred to as the "Jewel of the Peconic."
+Stroll along Mashomack Preserve on Shelter Island, considered one of the richest habitats in the Northeast and often referred to as the "Jewel of the Peconic."
 Ride along the shore of Block Island Sound horseback with your family, friends, or loved ones at sunset for an evening you’ll never forget with horses from Deep Hollow Ranch in nearby Montauk.
 Enjoy hitting balls at the Sag Harbor Golf Course to soak in some sun.

 The Hamptons Jitney stop in Sag Harbor is within walking distance from the hotel—so no car is needed for this relaxing beach vacation.

 Check into the Woodstock Inn on the Millstream for a charming and relaxing stay by the stream in the middle of Woodstock Village.
 The 1969 Woodstock music festival did not actually take place here, but the town remains a New York State hub of art and music easily accessible from Manhattan—the perfect stopover destination for culture seekers looking to get away from it all.